Drumming shoes are all the hype in the community based on the fashion and flair they add to people’s personalities.

 See if the grip is good

-If your shoes are lightweight, are made of great material, but they do not give you an excellent grip, they still aren’t worth buying.
+If your pair are lightweight, are made of great material, but they do not give you an excellent grip, they still aren’t worth buying.
 Period.

 That’s how important a good grip is.

-Without a good grip on your drumming shoes, you won’t be able to give your best performance.
+Without a good grip on your shoe, you won’t be able to give your best performance.

-Now, there’s a concept of ‘Slippery Sole’ vs ‘Friction Sole’.
+Now, there’s a concept of ‘Slippery’ vs ‘Friction Sole’.